dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 the wrong path?
 They don't have that driven, focused energy provided by a sense of purpose.

-And why is haven't they found their purpose or passion?
+And why haven't they found their purpose or passion?
 They don't believe in themselves.
 Or they don't maintain that belief and keep their eye on the ball.
 Or they misunderstand their circumstances and they develop a false sense of confidence.
-Or they didn't believe in themselves a specific key points in their adolescence, so they didn't explore enough of life to discover what would drive them.
+Or they didn't believe in themselves at specific key points in their adolescence, so they didn't explore enough of life to discover what would drive them.

 We need more mentors in the world to be role models for kids.
 We need to be exposed to more skills and activities, so we can grow up to be well-rounded and capable.
-There are systemic sociological problems in our society and they are being caused by a dozen different things.
-And we're stalling out whenever anyone tries to address them.
+There are systemic sociological problems in our society and they are being caused by a myriad of different forces.
+It seems whenever anyone tries to address them, we stall out because many of those forces keep progress in check.

 The internet is a majestic platform for reaching out and teaching people.
 We hear it constantly: the 1% has never been richer!
 OK, yes.
 That is true, but at the same time, *at no point in human history has the average person had more opportunities!* In history!!
-You are standing on the shoulders of giants and every single person has unimaginable power that people just 100 years ago couldn't even dream of.
+You are standing on the shoulders of giants and every single person today has unimaginable power that people just 100 years ago couldn't even dream of.
 No, not everyone is in the position to take advantage of that.

-And the internet provides us with the informational infrastructure to reach out and figure out how to get people to believe in themselves again.
+The internet provides us with the informational infrastructure to reach out and figure out how to get people to believe in themselves again.
 Interactions will soon be higher-bandwidth and more human than ever.
-Because of this and other factors, the capacity for online influence will become more decentralized.
+Because of this and other factors, the capacity for online influence will again become more decentralized.
 This depends on how the web is regulated and to what degree people want to interact with virtual personas.

 <a name="metapersona"/>

 ## [&#x2182; Metapersona &#x1F52D;&#x1F3AD;&#x1F50D;](#metapersona)

-There's a great quote and I can't find it -- if anyone knows, plz let me know, I can't find shit except Deadline articles LMAO -- so I'll
+There's a great quote and I can't find it -- if anyone knows, plz let me know, I can't find anything except Deadline articles LMAO -- so I'll paraphrase:
-paraphrase:

-> In improv, people learn more about themselves and each other's true
+> In improv, people learn more about their true selves when they're
-> selves when they're acting and wearing masks.
+> acting and wearing masks.

 Why is this?
 It's because the truth is that we are *always* wearing a mask.
 Everyone does to some degree.
 And sometimes we project